Jla3apyc/TB710FU-Toolkit/TB710FU-bloatware-uninstaller.md

 A lightweight, portable script for disabling OTA updates, removing pre-installed bloatware, and fixing regional restrictions on **Lenovo Xiaoxin Pad Pro GT / Yoga Tab 11.1 (TB710FU firmware)**.

 > ⚠️ **DISCLAIMER: USE AT YOUR OWN RISK!**
 > This tool removes system apps using `pm uninstall --user 0`.
 The apps are removed **only for the current user** and can be restored via ADB.
-However, removing certain packages may affect system stability. **Always review the list of packages before running.**
+However, removing certain packages may affect system stability. **Always review the list of packages before running the script.**

 ---